 David Wark Griffith had been a bad actor who occasionally worked in theaters in provincial towns and urban ghettos.
 During those years he was well acquainted with the psychology and way of thinking of the sub-urban proletarian and the people of the small towns, better than any film producer in business at the time.
 They were people who adored low quality plays, often mediocre tragedies or comedy.
 They went mad for blood and crude farce.
 Good and evil had to be clearly divided: the good and the heroes on the one hand, the bad and the evil on the other.

-David Wark Griffith’s importance in the history of cinema is essentially due to two blockbuster films: Birth of a Nation and Intolerance.
+David Wark Griffith is one of the most famous directors in the history of cinema, inventor of the basis of the language of cinema.
+The importance of him is essentially due to two blockbuster films: Birth of a nation and Intolerance.

 The analytical editing

 But the director had already made many short films and had been conducting research on the language of cinema for some time like many other directors-pioneers of early cinema.
 David Griffith has credited himself with The Invention of analytical editing but today we know that this is not the case.
 The real inventors of framing as the basic unit of cinematographic language were directors of the Brighton school.

 Before them, such as in Méliès films, cinema was thought of as theater.
 A single total shot of a fixed scene where the action took place entirely.
 The Brighton filmmakers were the first to understand that instead of the basic element of filmmaking, it was the shot and not the scene.
 Above all because with it you could show details and expressions of the actors decisive for a more in-depth narrative development.